 Now for some of the finer details into enforcing effective situational awareness.

 A good little exercise that can be employed by those who wish to develop strong situational awareness is the SA-game.
-Oh it's a marvellous game, worth introducing to stale social moments in the coffee shop.
+Oh, it's a marvellous game, worth introducing to stale social moments in the coffee shop.
 The game is simple, prior to entering an establishment call out the SA-game to a friend.
 This is the cue that the game is on and both people are to begin creating mental notes during our time within the environment.
-After leaving the establishment each person gets to fire off a set number of questions like: How many men where in the room?
+After leaving the establishment each person gets to fire off any number of questions.
+For example, How many men where in the room?
 Did the woman sitting next to us go to the toilet at any point?
-What colour car was directly outside the window we where next to?
+What colour was the car that was parked outside the window to our right?
 Simple but effective and offering a good chance to get one over your significant other for those glorious bragging rights!
 (Warning: May backfire)

 So, you’re enjoying a coffee at a popular cafe remaining highly vigilant, absorbing the surroundings when suddenly an armed male enters the building (Oh fuck) You’re the first person to make note of the incoming threat.
 Congratulations mate, you may stand a chance.
 Now what?
 Situational awareness can become pretty useless if you’re incapable of performing the necessary actions upon detecting a threat.